 Environmental antigens may also play a part in tissue destruction caused by the immune reaction.
 In select people, a certain antibody (immunoglobulin E or IgE) is produced in the presence of an allergen coming from the environment, leading to the development of an allergic reaction.

 Type I – immediate hypersensitivity

 This subclass is characterized by the reaction between IgE bound to mast cells and allergens, otherwise known as an allergy.
 This is mediated by a specific type of T lymphocytes called TH2 that is essential in the production of IgE, eventually leading to inflammation.
 The activation of TH2 leads to the production of certain cytokines that are potent in mediating an additional response from other immune components.
-To name a few, these includes the interleukins:
+To name a few including interleukins.

 Once the reactions are in motion, effector cells involved in the immediate hypersensitivity reaction such as mast cells and eosinophils become activated, causing the classic signs and symptoms associated with allergies.
 Some common examples of the early-phase of immediate hypersensitivity are: